 Instagram Live’s dynamic PIP feature is a powerful way to build more engagement.
-Here’s how to do Instagram Live, with some tips for using it to maximum effect:
+Here’s how to do Instagram Live, with some tips for using Picture-In-Picture to maximum effect:

 - Tapping the option to share a photo or video allows for quick access to your device’s full camera roll.
 However, this can be limiting and very tough (and clunky) to navigate if you don’t prepare in advance.
 It’s helpful to storyboard the IG Live broadcast, or at least be thoughtful about the content that will be needed during the live event.
 You’ll want to ensure these are at the “top” of the camera roll, which can be achieved by making those assets the most recent additions (even if it means re-saving or re-importing) to change the ‘date added.’

 - Similarly, you’ll want to think about the order in which assets will be shared into the broadcast.
 It can be tough to identify and select the photo or video on the fly only looking at small thumbnails.
 As you’re re-saving or re-importing assets to put them at the top of the roll, make sure you’re ordering them as you plan to access them for PIP.

 - Most importantly, media has to get to the host’s device in the first place.
 Using a solution like Greenfly, ordered and curated galleries can be shared in a snap — whether it’s a single photo or video or multiple assets.
 Media in Greenfly Galleries can also be augmented with notes and instructions for each asset.